^

 Wang's lab is exploring ways to target the technology to tumors so that CAR T cells are activated at the tumor site without affecting healthy tissue.

-Evolution-inspired process to create the PDbody
+An evolution-inspired process to create PDbody

-The team used computational methods and took inspiration from the process of evolution to create their custom PDbodies.
+The team used computational methods and took inspiration from the process of evolution to create their specialized PDbodies.
 Directed evolution is a process used in biomedical engineering to mimic the process of natural selection in a laboratory setting.

 The researchers created a directed evolution platform with a giant library of iterations of their designed protein to discover which version might be most effective.